gjherbiet/oarhold/README.md

 oardelay
 ========

-This script allows you to schedule a lot of jobs using the `array-param-file` option of `oarsub` but to execute few of them at a time.
+This script allows you to generate a lot of jobs using the `array-param-file` option of `oarsub` but to execute few of them at a time.

-Use this with a notify script that will *wake up* jobs a soon as one is completed.
+Use this with a notify script that will *wake up* a new job a soon as one is completed.

 	./oardelay [NUMBER_OF_CONCURRENT_RUNNING_JOBS]